edjunma/form-validation-js/README.md

 # form-validation-js
-Form validation for JS, example template
+Form validation for JS, example template for learning purposes and future endeavors.